daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 Chose and download the Ubuntu 18/Debian 10 version of RStudio Desktop from [https://www.rstudio.com/products/rstudio/download/#download](https://www.rstudio.com/products/rstudio/download/#download).
 Open the file and follow the installer instructions.

-> Note: there is not yet an official RStudio version for Ubuntu 20.04, so it is recommended to use the Ubuntu 18 version.
-Also note that if you select "open with" and try to open the file directly in the Ubuntu software center instead of downloading it first, the software center might complain that the file is not supported.
+> Note that there is not yet an official RStudio version for Ubuntu 20.04, so it is recommended to use the Ubuntu 18 version.
+Also note that if you select "open with" and try to open the file directly with the Ubuntu Software app instead of downloading it first, the software app might complain that the file is not supported.

 To see if you were successful, try opening RStudio by clicking on its icon or typing `rstudio` in terminal.
 It should open and look something like this picture below: